ChrKoenig/Big_Data_Ecology/practicals/databases.md

 ## Data manipulation in SQL

-First, we go to our version controlled project folder and create a subfolder named `data`, which will hold all data required during the practicals and the course project.
+First, we go to our version controlled course project folder and create a subfolder named `data`, which will hold all data required during the practicals and the course project.
 Next, we download the `sqlite` version of the Portal Project teaching DB from Figshare into the `data` folder.